david-a-wheeler/flex-perms/PROPOSALS.md

 key is unique among all substitution sections in this rule *and* all external substitutions that were transitively imported from `includes` sections.

+Rationale: There's no namespace isolation for substitutions, however, users can use long names to do essentially the same thing.

 Here's an example, which matches a chmod command with one or more files, as well a cp command with exactly two files: